moonfirefly/Blokade/README.md

 Other
 -----

-High score and volume settings are saved in the home directory.
+Top 5 high scores, top 5 high lines and volume settings are saved in the home directory.
 Save is silently disabled if the first save attempt fails.

 License
 -------